 Access the Speak Tool:

 - The student opens the context menu for an area that contains text.
-The context menu will appear with the available [Speak] drop-down options (figure 13).
+The context menu will appear with the available [Speak] drop-down list options (figure 13).
 Refer to the Context Menus Overview subsection for descriptions on opening context menus on different testing devices.